-Underwriting for Recovery Grant will follow HUD guidelines at 24 C.F.R. § 570.209 as the financial underwriting framework for evaluating the feasibility of Applications.
-BDE will complete this underwriting review understanding that different levels of review are appropriate to take into account differences in the size and scope of each Application, and in the case of a microenterprise or other small business to take into account the differences in the capacity and level of sophistication among businesses of differing sizes.
+The SBF Program will follow HUD guidelines at 24 C.F.R. § 570.209 as the financial underwriting framework for evaluating the feasibility of all business applications to a Recovery Grant.
+The SBF Program will complete the underwriting review understanding that different levels of review are appropriate for business applications of diverse size and scope.
+The SBF Program will also take into account the differences in capacity and level of sophistication among microenterprises and other small businesses.

-The objectives of the underwriting guidelines are to ensure all awarded Business Applicants meet the CDBG Underwriting Criteria of 24 C.F.R. § 570.209 to evaluate:
+The objectives of the underwriting guidelines are to ensure all eligible Business Applicants meet the CDBG Underwriting Criteria at 24 C.F.R. § 570.209 before receiving and award from the SBF Program.
+Thus, to accomplish the underwriting objectives of the SBF Program, the BDE will evaluate, among other factors, that:

-- That project costs are reasonable; - That all sources of project financing are committed; - That to the extent practicable, CDBG-DR funds are not substituted for non-Federal financial support; - That the project is financially feasible; - That to the extent practicable, the return on the owner's equity investment will not be unreasonably high; and - That to the extent practicable, CDBG-DR funds are disbursed on a pro rata basis if other sources of funds are provided to the project.
+- That project costs are reasonable; - That all sources of project financing are committed; - That to the extent practicable, CDBG-DR funds are not substituted for non-Federal financial support; - That the project is financially feasible; - That to the extent practicable, the return on the owner's equity investment will not be unreasonably high; and